codeplaysoftware/standards-proposals/interop_task/interop_task.md

 ## Motivation

-SYCL does not allow a user to access cl_mem object out of an cl::sycl::accessor, it difficult/impossible to integrate OpenCL library to use them as is inside the data-flow execution model of SYCL, as the only current way to do this is to create all OpenCL buffers up-front, which is not always possible.
+SYCL does not allow a user to access cl_mem object out of an cl::sycl::accessor, it is difficult to integrate low-level API functionality inside the data-flow execution model of SYCL, as the only current way to do this is to create all OpenCL buffers up-front, which is not always possible.

-This proposal introduces a way for a user to retrieve the OpenCL buffer associate with a SYCL buffer and enqueue a host task that can execute an arbitrary portion of host code within the SYCL runtime, therefore taking advantage of SYCL dependency analysis and scheduling.
+This proposal introduces a way for a user to retrieve the low-level objects associated with SYCL buffers and enqueue a host task that can execute an arbitrary portion of host code within the SYCL runtime, therefore taking advantage of SYCL dependency analysis and scheduling.

 ## Accessing low-level API functionality on SYCL queues